Online Search Quality Evaluation With Kibana – Introduction

 N.B.
 Feel free to consider and add any additional features that would be beneficial for your case and domain.

-Please refer to Part 2 for the ‘Visualization Examples’ description.
+Please refer to our post for the ‘Visualization Examples’ description.

 Kibana Pros & Cons